-- 5.08 Upon receiving a request to reconsider, the Department shall take the following information into account in determining the District's or Institute's final accreditation rating: - (1) When available, achievement data from a nationally-normed assessment other than a Statewide Assessment and from a grade or subject that is not tested on a Statewide Assessment, if the Department has determined that the supplemental data is valid and reliable and derived from assessments that are aligned with the state standards adopted pursuant to section 22-7-1005, C.R.S.
-Such data must be representative of the applicable population, meaning that ninety-five (95) percent or more of the applicable population was tested.
-The Department shall separately account for the performance of each Student Group when evaluating both assessment results and participation rates; - (2) When available, growth analysis of the type of achievement data described in subparagraph (1) above; - (3) Analysis of the length of time for which the District or Institute has been unable to meet the statewide targets on the Performance Indicators; - (4) The progress the District or Institute is making in improving its performance and in approaching achievement of the statewide targets and the degree to which the District or Institute is not achieving the statewide targets; - (5) When available, measures of postsecondary and workforce readiness other than the measures described in section 3.06 of these rules when the data used for such measures is representative of at least ninety-five (95) percent of the applicable student population, as determined by the Department.
+Commented [KL15]: The state board rules must specify the information the Department must take into account in determining a district or the Institute's final accreditation rating.
+C.R.S.
+22-11-207(2.5)(a).

+was tested.
+The Department shall separately account for the performance of each Student Group when evaluating both assessment results and participation rates;

+- (2) When available, growth analysis of the type of achievement data described in subparagraph (1) above; - (3) Analysis of the length of time for which the District or Institute has been unable to meet the statewide targets on the Performance Indicators; - (4) The progress the District or Institute is making in improving its performance and in approaching achievement of the statewide targets and the degree to which the District or Institute is not achieving the statewide targets; - (5) When available, measures of postsecondary and workforce readiness other than the measures described in section 3.06 of these rules when the data used for such measures is representative of at least ninety-five (95) percent of the applicable student population, as determined by the Department.
 This may include the percentages of students enrolled in a high school who, based on attainment of course credits or demonstrated competencies, are on schedule to graduate within four, five, six, or seven years; - (6) Where applicable, the performance of students enrolled in the District's or Institute's alternative education campuses that have received a designation pursuant to section 22-7-604.5, C.R.S.
-The performance of these students shall be evaluated based on the following: - (A) Whether removing the data for students enrolled in the campus(es) from the calculations of the District's or Institute's attainment of the Performance Indicators would otherwise cause the District or Institute to receive a higher Accreditation rating; and - (B) Whether the campus(es) either: - (I) Has/have been assigned by the State Board to implement a School Improvement Plan on the alternative education campus school performance frameworks and the campus(es) has/have demonstrated improved performance over time, as demonstrated through the criteria for evaluating alternative education campuses, described in section 22-11-210(1)(b), C.R.S.;
+The performance of these students shall be evaluated based on the following: - (A) Whether removing the data for students enrolled in the campus(es) from the calculations of the District's or Institute's attainment of the Performance Indicators would otherwise cause the District or Institute to receive a higher Accreditation rating; and - (B) Whether the campus(es) either: - Has/have been assigned by the State Board to implement a School Improvement Plan on the alternative education campus school performance frameworks and the campus(es) has/have demonstrated improved performance over time, as demonstrated through the criteria for evaluating alternative education campuses, described in section 22-11-210(1)(b), C.R.S.; - Has/have been assigned by the State Board to implement a School Performance Plan on the alternative education campus school performance frameworks; or - (III) The campus(es) no longer serve(s) students; - (7) If the District or Institute has participation rates below eighty-five (85) percent on the Statewide Assessments, data showing how the students who participated in the Statewide Assessments are not representative of the District's or Institute's total population;